-We obtain constraints on the DM self interaction by statistically comparing the core radius distributions extracted from observations with the ones obtained by our simulated SIDM-haloes.
+We obtain constraints on the DM self-interaction by statistically comparing the core radius distributions extracted from observations with the ones obtained by our simulated SIDM haloes.
 To obtain the best fit core radius we utilize standard regression tools like the {\tt scipy} \cite {Virtanen:2019joe} module in python and inbuilt functions in Mathematica.
 These comparisons and hence the obtained constraints are sensitive to the choice of the DM density profile.
 The core radius distributions have been presented in figure \ref{fig:MvsR}, where the orange, red and brown points give the estimates of core radius from $N$-body simulations with zero, $ 2 $ and $6\, \rm cm^2 /\rm gm $ interaction strengths respectively as a function of the DM halo mass.
-The corresponding vertical lines give an estimate of the uncertainties involved in determining $r_{\rm c}$, that has been obtained by repeating individual simulations four times and extracting the statistical errors in our simulations.
+The corresponding vertical lines give an estimate of the uncertainties involved in determining $r_{\rm c}$, that has been obtained by simulating four different realizations of every scenario and extracting the statistical errors in our simulations.
 The polynomial fits to these points are shown by the corresponding coloured curves.
 We are now in a position to compare our observed and simulated cores and measure the goodness-of-fit between the two.

-The distribution of the core radius provides us with a handle to statistically compare the DM self interaction to obtain limits on the cross-section.
-This approach of comparing the core radius distribution rather than comparing individual isolated haloes, make the analysis more robust reducing the simulation errors.
-The goodness of fit for the distribution is done using the standard chi-square $\chi_{\rm r}^2$,
+The distribution of the core radius provides us with a handle to statistically compare the DM self-interaction to obtain limits on the interaction cross-section.
+This approach of comparing the core radius distribution rather than comparing the core radius of individual isolated haloes, make the analysis more robust by reducing the simulation errors.
+The goodness-of-fit for the distribution is done using the standard chi-square $\chi_{\rm r}^2$,